gtworek/PSBits/VirtualAccounts/README.md

 And I started to analyze available documentation and test my ideas with some code.

-Here you can see the result.
+Here you can see the result named `RunAsVA`.
 I am creating (and registering aka mapping) new identity (see the line 239, 240).
 I am creating couple of SIDs, and then I tell LSA to add a mapping.

 Next step relies on creating a token for such user (line 314).